-Miranda Waggoner is Associate Professor of Sociology at Florida State University and core faculty in FSU’s Center for Demography and Population Health.
+Miranda Waggoner is Associate Professor of Sociology at Rice University, where she is also affiliated with the Center for the Study of Women, Gender, and Sexuality.
 Her research explores the social, ethical, and cultural dimensions of biomedical knowledge production.
 Rooted in the sociology and history of medicine, her work engages pressing ethical concerns in reproductive medicine and health policy.
 Professor Waggoner has written about pregnancy care, medicalization, and epigenetics, among other topics.
-She is the author of The Zero Trimester: Pre-Pregnancy Care and the Politics of Reproductive Risk (University of California Press, 2017), which was awarded the 2019 Robert K. Merton Book Award from the American Sociological Association’s Section on Science, Knowledge, and Technology.
-She is also co-editor of Advances in Medical Sociology: Reproduction, Health, and Medicine (Emerald, 2020).
-Her current work examines the changing cultural and ethical landscape of biomedical research with pregnant women and “vulnerable” populations.
+She is the author of The Zero Trimester: Pre-Pregnancy Care and the Politics of Reproductive Risk (University of California Press), which was awarded the 2019 Robert K. Merton Book Award from the American Sociological Association’s Section on Science, Knowledge, and Technology.
+She is also co-editor of Advances in Medical Sociology: Reproduction, Health, and Medicine (Emerald).
+Her current work examines the changing cultural and ethical landscape of biomedical research with pregnant individuals and “vulnerable” populations.
 In addition to being a Greenwall Faculty Scholar, Professor Waggoner is the recipient of a five-year CAREER Award from the National Science Foundation.

 Professor Waggoner earned her PhD in Sociology and Social Policy from Brandeis University.
 From 2011 to 2014, she was a postdoctoral fellow at Princeton University.
-Prior to joining the faculty at Florida State, she was an assistant professor at the University of Virginia.
+Prior to joining the faculty at Rice, she earned tenure at Florida State University, where she received a University Teaching Award.